Kangyu-Wang/kangyu-wang.github.io/text/research.md

 - Central banking, especially the way central banks inject liquidity and its normative impacts.
 - Social costs of financialization and the power of financiers to manipulate the risk attitudes of other people.

 I am also collaborating on some issues in philosophy of finance with my friend [Paul Forrester (Yale/Wharton)](https://philosophy.yale.edu/people/paul-forrester).
 For example, we’ve been thinking about the connection between the divergence in investment returns in the long run between the rich and the poor and the difference in their risk appetites which is largely a matter of brute luck.
 We are also thinking about the ethics of social capital allocation and the intergenerational distributive inequality of financial assets.
-I have co-proposed two panels on the Philosophy of Banking together with [Violet Victoria](https://philpeople.org/profiles/violet-victoria) and [Valerie Schreur](https://www.uva.nl/en/profile/s/c/v.schreur/v.schreur.html?cb).
+I have co-organised two panels on the Philosophy of Banking together with [Violet Victoria](https://philpeople.org/profiles/violet-victoria) and [Valerie Schreur](https://www.uva.nl/en/profile/s/c/v.schreur/v.schreur.html?cb).
 More details can be found in my CV.

 There are also other side-projects.
 Feel free to contact me if you are interested!